magneticio/vamp2setup/README.md

 ### Istio Setup

-Once installed, Vamp will automatically check for Istio on the default cluster.
+Once installed, Lamia will automatically check for Istio on the default cluster.
-Vamp expects to find the following resources inside the istio-system namesapce:
+Lamia expects to find the following resources inside the istio-system namesapce:

 **Deployments:**